gracech0322-cmd/seedance-2-5/README.md

 SeeGen AI will add Seedance 2.5 once the model becomes available.

-For now, users can still create videos with Seedance 2.0 and Seedance 2.0 Mini on SeeGen AI.
+For now, users can still create videos with [Seedance 2.0 and Seedance 2.0 Mini](https://seegen.ai/?utm_source=github) on SeeGen AI or [Dreamina Capcut](https://dreamina.capcut.com/?utm_source=github)

+Note: Dreamina is the official Seedance website, but it does not support real human reference materials.
+SeeGen is a third-party website, and it supports real human references.

 ---